 Sharing Your Emotional Life with God

 If God created you with emotion, you might want to consider sowing those feelings into emotional relationship with God.
 And expressing those feelings freely in worship of Him.
 You might even become a person after God’s own heart like David was.

 2 Psalm 6:8, I Chronicles 13:8, 2 Samuel 6:14-15, 2 Samuel 6:14

 3 From Psalm 25:20.
 Strong’s Concordance indicates that this phrase can be translated “I put my trust in you” or “I take refuge in you”.

 YHWH: God told His name to Moses, and Moses recorded God’s name in scripture.
 But the ancient Hebrew writing consisted only of consonants and so without the vowels we don’t know for certain what God’s name sounds like.
 YHWH is the English transliterations of those four consonants in the name of God.
 In the Old Testament, English translations traditionally replace this with a generic word – “LORD” (in all capital letters).
-My personal preference when quoting scripture is to revert to the transliteration of the actual name of God as recorded in the original Hebrew text rather than replacing it with a substitute word.

 4 I Samuel 30:6